 The extra benefits are not bad, although they mostly consist of travel and shopping protections.
-They aren’t as valuable as the travel perks you can get with some cards, but they can help you out if something goes wrong (as long as your situation is eligible, of course).
+They aren’t as valuable as the travel perks you can get with some premium travel cards, but they can help you out if something goes wrong (as long as your situation is eligible, of course).

 Many applicants will get an instant decision, but for some people it could take a bit longer.
 Chase may request more information from you to process the application.